-Safe and secure AI addressing safety and security by design: foster the collaboration between AI with safety engineering communities, and cybersecurity communities, to develop safe-by-design and secure-by-design AI, data and robotics systems.
-The focus is on research, but the work should also contribute to good practices, standards and certification, complying with regulations for AI safety.
+Safe and secure AI addressing safety and security by design: foster the collaboration between AI with safety engineering communities, security, cybersecurity and related communities, to develop safe-by-design and secure-by-design AI, data and robotics systems, contributing to safety and security of citizens and any users of such AI-powered systems.
+The focus is on research, but the work should also contribute to good practices, standards and certification, complying with regulations for AI safety and protection of fundamental rights.